google/go-github/CONTRIBUTING.md

 are advisory. `tools/schemafields/exceptions.txt` grandfathers the findings that the repository already has, so that a pull request is only told about the ones it introduces.
 An entry that no finding needs any more is reported as obsolete, and `-fix` removes it, so the file can only shrink.
+Because an entry also says that the field should be left alone, `-fix` will not repair a field that the file names.

 [OpenAPI descriptions of their API]: https://github.com/github/rest-api-description